 If you are traveling from outside the US, you may need a specific travel visa or an electronic travel authorization (“ESTA”) depending on your country of origin.
 We can help you with this process.

-During this Death Valley astrophotography workshop we’ll be staying at a couple of the best hotels in the area.
+During this Death Valley workshop, we stay at a couple of the best hotels both in Death Valley and Lone Pine.
 Accommodation is included in shared double rooms with queen beds.
+A limited number of private rooms are also available for an extra supplement.

 There are different airports within a relatively short drive to Death Valley.
 However, the closest airport and our recommendation is Las Vegas International Airport.
 From there, the drive to Furnace Creek is 118 miles (about two hours).